BaSSeL42/BaSSeL42/README.md

 ## My name is **Bassel Yasser** 😎

-- 🌱 I’m currently learning Embedded System on ITI
+- 🌱 I’m currently learning Embedded System at ITI

 - 📫 How to reach me --->  This is my [linkedin account](https://www.linkedin.com/in/bassel-yasser-0561161a7/)